helenbeatriz/Cookingacademy-P1/README.md

 The live link can be found here - https://helenbeatriz.github.io/Cookingacademy-P1/

 ## Credits

+The Love Running Project was used as a reference through the project.
 All the pictures/media are owned by Pexels.
 I did the whole website based on the things I learnt through the course, watching videos on Youtube and mixing then and creating my own.